Dr. Ye Tao

 MEER is comprised of an international network of scientists, engineers, project managers, volunteers, students and supporters.
 With an energized motivation, our network aims to be a vital part of the ongoing climate mitigation and adaptation development.

-As Director of Strategy, Peter Dynes focuses on developing MEER's medium and long-term goals.
+As Director of Strategy, Peter focuses on developing MEER's medium and long-term goals.
 He also heads up the MEER Urban adaptation project.
-With a background in environmental science, he was a London-based environmental consultant for years.
-He's also a director of several Irish cooperatives and general secretary of the Co-operative Party of Northern Ireland.
+With a background in environmental science, he has been a London-based environmental consultant working on pollution control and flood defence systems.
+He's also a director of several Irish cooperative enterprises.

 Director of Strategy